deg75kd/UdacityBlogPost/Readme.md

 ## Results

-The main findings of the code can be found at https://medium.com/@kevin.dejesus/opportunities-for-airbnb-hosts-in-chicago-c2e68fea5c0f.
+The main findings of the code are as follows:

+    The most expensive neighborhoods tend to be centrally located or have a lot of "hot" restaurants and nightlife.
+The least expensive ones are all on the South and West Sides, areas of the city that have higher crime rates.
+    There is no discernible difference in ratings based on the number of properties a host has listed on Airbnb.
+    The model I developed was not effective in predicting rental prices, but that could probably be corrected with additional analysis.

+A full write-up can be found at https://medium.com/@kevin.dejesus/opportunities-for-airbnb-hosts-in-chicago-c2e68fea5c0f.